 I gave you the quick and dirty explanations above for each compensation sign, but to truly interpret those signs and apply corrective techniques will require gaining full understanding of each dysfunction pattern.

-Next blog I will break down lower body dysfunction as a general rule is wise to address first, since often, addressing things from the ground up first will resolve issues further up the kinetic chain.
-After LED is understood and addressed, then we will look more closely at LPHCD and UBD.
+Addressing lower body dysfunction as a general rule is wise to address first, since often, resolving issues from the ground up may resolve issues further up the kinetic chain.
+After LED is addressed and corrected, then a closer look can be take at LPHCD and then UBD.

 That’s not to say you can’t perform the assessment and get the gears turning in your brain.
 The more assessments you attempt, the better you will get at quickly grasping your clients’ issues!

-*The above concepts are directly adapted from the Brookbush Institute and the Human Movement Specialist certification that is offered which I am currently pursuing.
+*The above concepts are directly adapted from the Brookbush Institute and its Human Movement Specialist certification which I am currently pursuing.